circlefin/malachite/qa/README.md

 ```

 The configuration data is stored on the CC server under `/data`.
 This path is also shared with the QA nodes over NFS.

+Depends on an up-to-date host count.
+Re-run it after `ok_cc` if you changed the number of servers.

 ### 7. Start the nodes